ch-stark/blogapplicationsetsglobalnamespace/README.md

 2. What resources still need to be created

+* Gitops-Cluster-Resource
+* Placements

-3. tuning options Gitops-Operator (cluster-scroped namespace versus Managed-by)
+4. tuning options Gitops-Operator (cluster-scroped namespace versus Managed-by)
-4. Disabling Placement-Rules and Migrating Placement-Rules to Placement using PolicyGenerator
+5. Disabling Placement-Rules and Migrating Placement-Rules to Placement using PolicyGenerator
-5. finally deploy the ApplicationSet and inspect it from ACM-UI and ArgoCD-UI
+6. finally deploy the ApplicationSet and inspect it from ACM-UI and ArgoCD-UI
-6. Deploy another ApplicationSet just for Policies and bootstrap the two ApplicationSets using AppOfApps Pattern
+7. Deploy another ApplicationSet just for Policies and bootstrap the two ApplicationSets using AppOfApps Pattern